jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 If you think yes, if you think the red vs blue story is an edge of your seat thriller deciding the future of our society, you can stop reading.
 There’s lots of blogs, shows, and books waiting to sing to their choir, telling you to fight the enemy until you’re blue in the face.

-If you don’t like the choir, or you’re starting to wonder if blaming the other color is a convenient excuse for both red and blue to distract from middle class stagnation, you’d probably like to keep reading.
+If you don’t like the choir, or you’re starting to realize the "other side" actually suffers many of the same unsolved middle class problems you do, you’d probably like to keep reading.
 I wrote this book for you.

-Whichever color wins an election today and re-writes the rules, regular people will still pay taxes, have a mortage, drive in traffic, pay monthly power bills, under sleep, buy unhealthy food, watch climate change, overpay for questionable education, fail to understand their health insurance, get abused by unhappy customers, work unpaid overtime, remain micro-managed, and hope their job (which they likely hate) isn’t downsized or outsourced.
+Whichever color wins an election today and re-writes the rules, regular people will still pay taxes, have a mortage, waste hours in traffic, pay increasing energy bills, under sleep, buy unhealthy food, watch climate change, overpay for questionable education, get pushed around by their health insurance, endure customer abuse, work unpaid overtime, remain micro-managed, and hope their job (which they likely hate) isn’t downsized or outsourced.

 Under blue or red rules, our lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, centralized power generation, paper based tax forms, mass produced unhealthy food, occasional doctor check ups, television for entertainment, an insatible education industry, and everything else in suburban America and Canada, stays the same.

 The rules, no matter what color, don’t control us.
 The tools we live our life with do.
 And nothing changes between red and blue, because neither’s philosophy—from conservatism to progressivism, capitalism to Marxism—is about putting new tools into our hands.

 It’s not our politicians fault.
 The philosophies they follow were invented before we had many tools.
-Horses and carriages, ships pushed by wind, the moon as a nightlite, were our tools when red and blue were born.
-Think of it; their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, Karl Marx, never listened to music, read an eBook, made a phone call, learned about evolution, opened a fridge, used electronics, had a genetic test, santized their wounds, used penicillin, knew about electricity, started a motor, or typed on a keyboard.
+Horses and carriages and ships pushed by wind moved our stuff.
+Abacuses and chalkboards did our calculations, the moon lite our way to outdoor latrine pits.
+These were our primitive tools when red and blue were born.
+Think of it; their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, Karl Marx, never listened to music, read an eBook, made a phone call, opened a fridge, used electronics, had a genetic test, santized their wounds, used penicillin, knew about electricity, started a motor, learned about evolution, or typed on a keyboard.
 Yet we let these thinkers guide us in the digital age.

 Red and blue philosphies were invented to group humanity into a massive collection action.
-With red and blue philosophies our farming ancestors came together, industrialized, and built the first rudimentary tools like steam engines, toilets, gas cars, broadcast televisions, and computers the size of rooms.
-The masses needed to be extras, regulated and managed inside simplistic color coded parties because our tools were few.
-We only had a few power stations, a few libraries, a few TV channels.
+With red and blue philosophies our farming ancestors came together, industrialized, and built the first rudimentary tools like steam engines, gas cars, indoor toilets, broadcast televisions, and computers the size of rooms.
+The masses needed to be extras, regulated and managed inside simplistic color coded parties because our tools were primitive.
 Thus, we couldn’t share with everyone but had to regulate access.
 To their credit, blue and red philosophies at least gave extras a voice in how our tools’ factories, regulations, and profits were controlled.

-Yet today with live in a world far far away from limited tools.
+Yet today with live in a world far far away from primitive tools.
 Digital tools are so easy to make that we can customize them for every person’s individual problems.
-Technologies like high-speed internet, smartphones, machine learning, computer programming, cloud computing, heart rate monitors, 3D printing, genetic tests, air quality sensors, GPS trackers, smart watches, finger-print scanners, thermal cameras, have made tools like Skype, Lyft, WhatsApp, Kickstarter, YouTube, Khan Academy, GitHub, AirBnB, and Firefox so extremely powerful and so easy to make, we don’t need to fight to control them, but fight to spread them.
+Technologies like high-speed internet, smartphones, machine learning, computer programming, cloud computing, heart rate monitors, 3D printing, genetic tests, air quality sensors, GPS trackers, smart watches, finger-print scanners, thermal cameras, have made tools like Skype, iPhones, Lyft, WhatsApp, Kickstarter, YouTube, Khan Academy, GoogleWear, GitHub, AirBnB, and Firefox so extremely powerful and so easy to make, we don’t need to fight to control them, but fight to spread them.
 This doesn’t come naturally to us, however, because the rules of old philosophies are based on fighting over, not sharing, tools.

 Techvolution is a new philosphy about making regular people the hero of their own story.
 It does so by empowering them with new tools.